Fishseven2024/Typhoon-Unusual-Track-Annotation-GUI/README.md

 ```bash
 python Statistic_GUI_2.1.py
 ```
+## Data Availability

+This repository does not include the manually curated research dataset or annotation labels before publication.

+The software is designed to work with public tropical cyclone best-track data.
+Users may download IBTrACS data from the official public archive and convert it into the required CSV format.

+Required columns include:

+- SID
+- SEASON
+- NAME
+- BASIN
+- LAT
+- LON
+- USA_WIND
+- ISO_TIME

+A minimal input schema is provided in `examples/sample_schema.csv`.
 ## Notes

 This project focuses on manual visual marking and statistical organization of unusual typhoon track segments.
 It does not include a target detection or automatic recognition model inside the GUI.